juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 does Not work in older OSX SnowLeopard, OSX Mavericks. </br>
 it's a balanced option for Dual & Triple Boot. </br>

+Nvidia Quadro 4000 has total support from OSX 10.6.8 upto OSX 10.13.6 </br>
+works in Windows8.1 and most Linux. </br>
+has less 3D power, but has wider compatibility. </br>

+K5000 is faster vs. Quadro 4000 but also has limited OSX support. </br>
+Rx 480 is faster vs. K5000 but also has limited OSX support. </br>

 #### Nvidia Official Mac support: </br>
 GeForce GTX 680 | GTX 285 | GT 120 | 8800 GT </br>
 Quadro K5000 for Mac, Quadro 4000 for Mac </br>